stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 Stormpath also simplifies the authorization process by doing things like automating Google's access token exchange flow.
 All you do is POST the authorization code from the end-user and Stormpath returns a new or updated user Account, along with the Google access token which you can use for any further API calls.

-Modeling your users who authorize via Social Login could be accomplished by creating a Directory resource for each social provider that you want to support, along with one master Directory for your Application.
+Modeling your users who authorize via Social Login could be accomplished by creating a Directory resource for each social provider that you want to support, along with one master Directory for your application.
 So, how this works in practice is: a new user visits your site, and chooses to "Sign-in with Google".
 Once they log in to their Google account and go through the OpenID flow, a new user Account is created in your Google Directory.
 After this Account is created, a search is performed inside the Application's master Directory for their email address, to see if they already exist in there.
 If the user Account is already in the master Directory, no action is taken.
 If the user Account is not found, a new one is created in the master Directory, and populated with the information pulled from the Google account.
 The customData resource for that Account is then used to store an ``href`` link to their Account in the Google Directory.
 If the user then chooses at some point to "Sign in with Facebook", then a similar process will occur, but this time with a link created to the user Account in the Facebook Directory.

 This approach has two major benefits: It allows for a user to have one unified identity in your Application, regardless of how many social identities they choose to log in with; this central identity can also be the central point that all authorization permissions (whether they be implicit or explicit) are then applied to.